What Is Cash-on-Cash Return?

 The silver lining is you actually have some control over many of these expenses.
 For instance, you can reduce your repair costs with preventative maintenance.

 In the example above, the investor earned a 50% cash-on-cash return flipping a property over the course of a few months.
-That kind of return and turnaround time is unheard of in most other investments, and leverage is what makes it possible.
+That kind of return and turnaround time are unheard of in most other investments.
+This is possible only with leverage.

-Of course, financing not only reduces your cash investment, but it also raises your expenses.
-Every extra dollar you borrow means higher interest and fees.
+However, leverage is a double-edged sword.
+While leverage reduces your cash investment, it also raises your expenses in the long run—every extra dollar you loan means higher interest and fees.

 $8,400 earnings/$100,000 cash investment = 8.4%